 PLEASE NOTE: The Photo Album Archives are in the process of being expanded and upgraded.
-Some of tabs below are not yet accessible, but should be ready in late Spring 2018.
+Some of tabs below are not yet accessible, but should be ready shortly.
 We apologize for the temporary inconvenience and please check back.

 J. Parker Lamb (b.
 1933), one of the deans of post-World War II railroad photography in the United States.
 Mr. Lamb shared a few of his superb Illinois Central photos for ICRHA to share with our members and freinds visiting this site.

 The introduction of I.C.'s standard streamline trains, starting with the City of Miami, was an exciting period in the railroad's history.
 Here we share some photos when these famous trains were introduced and through their later years.